ViennaTools/ViennaPS/README.md

 [![macOS](https://github.com/ViennaTools/ViennaPS/actions/workflows/macos_test.yml/badge.svg)](https://github.com/ViennaTools/ViennaPS/actions/workflows/macos_test.yml)
 [![Windows](https://github.com/ViennaTools/ViennaPS/actions/workflows/windows_test.yml/badge.svg)](https://github.com/ViennaTools/ViennaPS/actions/workflows/windows_test.yml)

 ViennaPS is a header-only C++ process simulation library, which includes surface and volume representations, a ray tracer, and physical models for the simulation of microelectronic fabrication processes.
+This library seamlessly integrates advanced level-set functionalities with top-down Monte Carlo flux calculations, powered by state-of-the-art ray tracing techniques.
+This combination brings a new level of accuracy and efficiency to process simulations, empowering engineers and researchers to model complex systems.

 IMPORTANT NOTE: ViennaPS is under heavy development and improved daily.
 If you do have suggestions or find bugs, please let us know!